Observatory Day Tours – Telescopes, Time & Tea

 Related Events

-Join Up Close & Local Tours to experience the flavours of the Bickley Valley on a full day ‘Wine, Gin...
+Book a private guided tour with Up Close & Local Tours to experience all the flavours of the Bickley Valley...

-Join Up Close & Local Tours to experience the flavours of the Bickley Valley on a full day ‘Wine, Gin...
+Book a private guided tour with Up Close & Local Tours to experience all the flavours of the Bickley Valley...

 Join us for the Bickley Harvest Festival where you will be serenaded by the local choir (Cockatoos, parrots, maggies, etc)...